azat-co/meanworks/README.md

 1. Fork this repository
 1. Make changes in a branch off from master
-1. Submit a pull request to azat-co/meanworks (this tool) or secollege/mean (official solution).
+1. Submit a pull request to azat-co/meanworks (this tool)